OpenLLM-France/Lucie-dataset-filtering/README.md

 Unique id to identify document between the different folders is the `id` field.

+See example output of LEGI dataset in `output_legi.tar.gz`.

 ### 2 - Exact deduplication

 The second script `launch_exact_dedup_LEGI` will compute the quasi-exact deduplication (bloom-filter) of the dataset.
 It will use the exact hashes computed in the previous step.